Notice of Privacy Practices | Version 6 | Released January, 2019

 - A Paper Copy of This Notice: You have the right to a paper copy of this notice.
 You may ask us to give you a copy of this notice at any time.
 To exercise any of your rights, please obtain the required forms from the Privacy Officer and submit your request in writing.

 In accordance with Massachusetts General Law c.111, §70 Fenway Health maintains health records for a period of 20 years after the discharge or the final treatment of the patient to whom it relates.
 Following this period records may be destroyed after notifying the Department of Public Health, in accordance with regulations, that records will be destroyed.

 If there is an unintended disclosure of your information you will be contacted with details of this breach.
 We are also required to notify the Secretary of Health and Human Services that a breach occurred, however, your protected health information will not be included in that initial breach report.
 If the unintended disclosure of your information was part of a breach that involved five hundred or more individuals, we would also be required to notify the media.

-If you believe your privacy rights have been violated; you may file a complaint with us by calling our Privacy Officer, Frank Bonelli at 617.927.6191 or by contacting the Secretary of the Federal Department of Health and Human Services.
+If you believe your privacy rights have been violated you may file a complaint with us by contacting our Privacy Officer, Amy Whitcomb Slemmer, at 617.927.6006 or through email at firstname.lastname@example.org.
+You can also contact the Secretary of the Federal Department of Health and Human Services.
 All complaints must be also submitted in writing.
 You will not be penalized for filing a complaint.

 Other uses and disclosures of medical information not covered by this Notice or the laws that apply to us will be made only with your written permission.
 If you provide us permission to use or disclose medical information about you, you may revoke that permission, in writing, at any time.
 If you revoke your permission, we will no longer use or disclose medical information about you for the reasons covered by your written authorization.
 However, we are unable to take back any disclosures we have already made with your permission and we are required to retain our records of the care that we provided to you.